- Publication 530 - Introductory Material

 - Publication 530 - Additional Material

 Mortgage debt forgiveness.
-You can exclude from gross income any discharges of qualified principal residence indebtedness made after 2006 and before 2017.
+You can exclude from gross income any discharges of qualified principal residence indebtedness made after 2006 and in most cases before 2021.
 You must reduce the basis of your principal residence (but not below zero) by the amount you exclude.
-See Discharges of qualified principal residence indebtedness, later, and Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment), for more information.
+See Discharges of qualified principal residence indebtedness , earlier, and Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment), for more information.

 This publication provides tax information for homeowners.
 Your home may be a house, condominium, cooperative apartment, mobile home, houseboat, or house trailer that contains sleeping space and toilet and cooking facilities.